safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 Many countries such as South Korea, UK, and efforts like PEPP-PT have taken an approach where the central government has access to all of your information.

-* Despite the use of anonymised identifiers in some cases, individuals can easily be re-identified by such systems — enabling mass surveillance at a level that’s never been possible before.
+* Despite the use of anonymized identifiers in some cases, individuals can easily be re-identified by such systems — enabling mass surveillance at a level that’s never been possible before.